Using project activities in kindergarten. Project in preschool or project activity in kindergarten

 Tasks:

-- definition of the problem, theme and goals of the project in the course of the joint activities of the teacher and children;
+– determination of the problem, theme and goals of the project during the joint activities of the teacher and children;

-- creation of a group (groups) of children to work on the project.
+– creating a group (groups) of children to work on the project.

 Selects possible topics and offers them to preschoolers.